 End-user job wizards for RowGen in the IRI Workbench GUI (built on Eclipse™) aid in test data generation.
 One of the most useful is the New RowGen DB Test Data Job … wizard, which builds an entire RowGen project to auto-populate multiple tables at once with pre-sorted key values and the opportunity for customization.
 Though it relies on existing metadata for each test table, you can also customize — and generalize via rules — the generation of column values.

-In this article, I will demonstrate how you can use the IRI Workbench to create target tables in Oracle and diagram their schema, and then use RowGen to generate and load test data into those tables.
+In this article, I will demonstrate how you can use IRI Workbench to create target tables in Oracle and diagram their schema, and then use one of its RowGen wizards to generate and load test data into those tables.